A Deadly Attraction

 there's how she's found with her legs over the bed.

-After the murder, Souter says Tyler and Stephen covered Joanne's body with a blanket, turned down the air conditioning to help preserve the body, locked up the house.
+After the murder, Souter says Tyler and Stephen covered Joanne's body with a blanket, turned down the air conditioning to help preserve the body, locked up the house, and left.

 They were living their life without Joanne.